Cross Cultural Resources

-NB: If you are looking for resources, you can go through the pages to find it or you can search specific resources using the Keyword filter below e.g. you can enter Child, or Older, or Mental Health to search for the resource of interest.
+NB: The resources are sorted by title in alphabetical order.
+If you are looking for resources, you can go through the pages to find it or you can search specific resources using the Keyword filter below e.g. you can enter Child, or Children or Older, or Mental Health to search for the resource of interest.

 Talking Therapies for Asian People [PDF]

 This PDF resource, produced by Mental Health Programmes Limited (Te Pou), provides information about traditional Asian beliefs about mental illness and sources of support which can differ from the assumptions that underlie Western models of talking therapy, a guide intended as a starting point of gathering information on the delivery of talking therapies for Asian communities.

 Talking Therapies for Refugees [PDF]